ILLUSTRATED GUIDE

 7. Lever for Adjusting and Indicating size of Diaphragm Aperture.

-of the diaphragm aperture is adjusted by limiting the opening of the
+the diaphragm aperture is adjusted by limiting the opening of the shutter blades

-and the remaining parts will be readily accessible.
-Do not remove the shutter mechanism plate as the
+remaining parts will be readily accessible.
+Do not remove the shutter mechanism

 Xexcell Shutter